Step-by-Step Guide to Transom Core Replacement

 2. Clear Hardware – Remove motor mounts, trim tabs, and fittings.
 Clean and inspect.

-4. Surface Prep – Clean and sand bonding surfaces, vacuum thoroughly.
+4. Surface Prep – Clean and sand bonding surfaces, then vacuum thoroughly.

 Installing the New Core